 Our research revealed that factors such as access to meals, implementation leaders like food staff and admin, and school culture and attitude towards meals are all working well.
 Factors such as quality and recipient-centeredness of meals need some work.

-This project occurs in 5 steps that will take place between 2023- 2027.
+This project occured in 5 steps that will take place between 2023- 2027.
 We began by collecting data on the challenges and supports of school meals within the School District of Philadelphia (link needs assessment report).
 From this, we entered Phase 2 of the study (steps 2-4) where we will hold planning meetings with 4 partner schools.
-These planning meetings will be used to address the main themes that were identified in the needs assessment.
-We will be co-creating procedures to improve the implementation of school meals based off of the SISTER School Implementation Strategies, Translating ERIC Resources Project.
+These planning meetings were used to address the main themes that were identified in the needs assessment.
+We co-created procedures to improve the implementation of school meals based off of the SISTER School Implementation Strategies, Translating ERIC Resources Project.

 Hearing from participants was crucial to our understanding of implementation of school meals.